 Miami-Dade County, FL

-CWG consultants will again in 2019 provide Family Engagement/Motivational Interviewing workshop and training to newly hired workers on track to become Child Protective Investigators.
+In 2019, CWG continued to provide Family Engagement/Motivational Interviewing workshops and trainings to newly hired workers on track to become Child Protective Investigators.
 The purpose of this two-day training is to support the development of the workers’ skills relative to family engagement and to demonstrate motivational interviewing techniques that strengthen the workers’ abilities to assess safety/risk, build a trust-based relationship with families, and reach safety related solutions for children and their families.

 Trainees will learn to identify the stages of change and assess which stage the caregiver is experiencing.
 The training will demonstrate the advantages of motivational interviewing and teach social workers to incorporate change-talk language, decisional balance, and the working agreement into their practice so they can better engage, assess, intervene and plan with families around safety needs and solutions to meet needs.